SSPHub/newsletter_tools/README.md

 ## Requirements
 - Have access to GRIST directory
-- Have :
+- Have environment variables :
     - GRIST_API_KEY : your API Key to use Grist (see [GRIST documentation](https://support.getgrist.com/rest-api/) to see how to access it)
     - GRIST_SSPHUB_DIRECTORY_ID : GRIST id of the SSPHub's Directory document (available on Grist)
     - GRIST_SSPHUB_WEBSITE_MERGE_ID : GRIST id of the internal table to merge old website to new website (available on Grist)
-- Apps : Python
+    - EMAIL_VALIDATION_TO, EMAIL_VALIDATION_CC, EMAIL_SSPHUB : email adresses

 ## Step by step